 Luke was glad to finally see it over.
 He had spent the last two hours interviewing and processing Ryan Herbert for the murder of John Bishop.
 At the advice of his lawyer Herbert pleaded the “Fifth” and refused to answer any questions at all.
 While this was his right, Luke wasn’t concerned.
 He was more than satisfied his evidence against Herbert was irrefutable.
 Herbert was eventually remanded in custody.
 Luke had his man once again.

 As he strolled with his hands thrust deep into his pockets his head was slightly bowed.
 Luke’s thoughts drifted back to the old man he met in the bar that night.
 Four capital murder cases that caused Luke no end of grief and stress, all of which could have potentially ended his career if he failed to solve them, were now all solved.
 The offenders were all off the streets, all because of the surprisingly reliable advice he received from this old man.

 Despite Luke’s cynicism, the old man was four from four in his outcome predications.
 Luke could not fathom just how accurate the old man’s predictions were.
 From a body hidden in a basement wall to a video camera concealed in a purse, he was spot on with everything.
 The old man must’ve been some cop in his day.

-How great would it be if the old guy was at Barnaby’s tonight.
 He has so much to thank him for.
 Whether the old man realized it or not, he helped Luke change his life around and get it back on track, to where it was before his fiancée left him.
 He owed the old guy so much.

 While his colleagues stopped to chat briefly with the amiable barman, Luke continued to walk ahead, moving deeper into the bar.
 Maybe by chance, the old man may be in there tonight.